Dissecting a square into congruent polygons: Introduction

-In 1980's, Ludwig Danzer conjectured that if $N=5$ in \eqref{eq:Danzer}, then $P$ must be a rectangle (see \cite{Yua2016}).
-Yuan \emph{et al.} \cite{Yua2016} proved that Danzer's conjecture is true, and posed the question that if the number of tiles is a prime number $\geq 3$, is it true that the polygon must be a rectangle.
+In the 1980's, Ludwig Danzer conjectured that if $N=5$ in (\ref{eq:Danzer}), then $P$ must be a rectangle (see \citep{Yua2016}).
+Yuan \emph{et al.} \cite{Yua2016} proved that Danzer's conjecture is true, and asked whether, if the number of tiles is a prime number $\geq 3$, it is true that the tile must be a rectangle.
 Except $N=5$, this question was answered confirmatively for $N=3$ in \cite{Mal1994}.

 In this paper, we formulate a stronger conjecture:

 \textbf{Conjecture 1.} \emph{If a convex polygon $P$ can tile a square and the number of tiles is an odd number $\geq 3$, then $P$ must be a rectangle.}